kyma-project/community/concepts/observability-strategy/strategy.md

 ## Motivation

-The Kyma project evolved over time, from an extensibility framework having batteries-included, to a runtime which focusses on providing kubernetes building blocks with enterprise-grade quality.
-Hereby, the Kyma observability feature was not adapting yet, still providing an out-of-the box in-cluster stack which gets you started immediately, but does not qualify for the enterprise-grade qualities.
+The Kyma project evolved over time, from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
+Up until now, the Kyma Observability feature was still providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for the enterprise-grade qualities.
+Now, the the Kyma Observability feature is evolving, too.

-Observability backends are available in various ways from different vendors as managed services.
-While users can pick and choose and can leverage benefits like cross-cluster scenarios, the integration aspect into that external managed services is often complex and heterogenous.
-Kyma should not invest into another opinionated solution for an in-cluster backend with enterprise-grade qualities, it should instead focus on simplifying the instrumentation and collection of the telemetry data and the integration of the data into external solutions.
-Hereby, it will leverage as much as possible the OpenTelemetry standards to provide integration options in a vendor-neutral approach.
+Various observability backends are available as managed services from different vendors.
+While users can pick and choose and can leverage benefits like cross-cluster scenarios, the integration with such externally managed services is often complex and heterogenous.
+Kyma should not invest in another opinionated solution for an in-cluster backend with enterprise-grade qualities.
+Instead, it should focus on simplifying the instrumentation and collection of the telemetry data, and the integration of the data into external solutions.
+Hereby, Kyma will as much as possible leverage the OpenTelemetry standards to provide integration options in a vendor-neutral approach.

-With that Kyma will shift the focus away from providing a full Observability solution, instead it will simplify the instrumentation and integration of telemetry data into external systems.
+With that, Kyma will shift the focus away from providing a full Observability solution; instead it will simplify the instrumentation and integration of telemetry data into external systems.

 ## Current Situation